Optimal speed through OpenCL/GPU

-OpenCL is a fairly new open standard defining how to interface and utilize many processing cores with graphics cards (GPU), multiprocessor CPUs and RAM.
+OpenCL is an open standard defining how to interface and utilize many processing cores with graphics cards (GPU), multiprocessor CPUs and RAM.
 OpenCL is short for Open Compute Language.
 As of June 2013, four major companies have developed drivers for OpenCL: NVidia, AMD, Intel and Apple.

 For Mac OS X these drivers are part of the Operating System, where the drivers have to be installed manually under Windows.